rtCamp/amphtml/docs/bento-by-example/example-1-hello-world.md

 Now, it is much cleaner to understand.
 Upon calling `BentoHelloWorld`, it will render `Hello World` on the scree.

+> **What is `ContainWrapper`?**
+>
+> The wrapper component that implements different "contain" parameters.
+This most often indicates that the element's size doesn't depend on its children (e.g. `contain:size`), but there might be other variances as well.
+>
+> For more information, visit: https://developer.mozilla.org/en-US/docs/Web/CSS/contain

 ## Test

 To test a Bento Component, storybook is provided.
 There are two types of storybook testing environment: